Bura (card game)

-Bura (Бура, "cutter") is a Russian, Ace-Ten, card game that is "particularly characteristic of Russian prisoners and ex-prisoners.
-Its alternative name of Thirty-One refers to the combination of three trump cards that wins the game.
+Bura (Бура, "cutter") is a Russian ace–ten card game that is "particularly characteristic of Russian prisoners and ex-prisoners.
+Its alternative name of thirty-one refers to the combination of three trump cards that wins the game.
 One of the main variants of this game is known as Kozel ("goat") or Bura Kozel.
 It is a point-trick game with the unusual feature that players may lead several cards of the same suit at once.

 Cards

 A 36-card, French-suited pack is used.
-Cards rank in the usual Ace-Ten order and are worth the usual Ace-Ten game values: Ace (Tuz) 11 points, Ten (Desyatka) 10 points, King (Corol) 4 points, Queen (Dama) 3 points, Jack (Valet) 2 points, remainder 0 points.
+Cards rank in the usual ace–ten order and are worth the usual ace–ten game values: ace (Tuz) 11 points, ten (Desyatka) 10 points, king (Corol) 4 points, queen (Dama) 3 points, jack (Valet) 2 points, remainder 0 points.

 Rules

 The game is best for two or three; McLeod states that two is normal.
 The aim is to be the first to take at least 31 points in trick.

 First dealer is determined by lots; thereafter the winner of a deal deals for the next.
 Each player is antes a stake to the pot.
-The dealer then gives 3 cards, individually, to each player and turns the next for trumps.
+The dealer then gives 3 cards, individually, to each player and turns the next for trump.
 The rest of the stock is placed, face down and crosswise, on top of it.
 If two play, the non-dealer leads to the first trick; if three play, the player to the dealer's left has this privilege.
 A card may be beaten by a higher card of the same suit and any plain suit card is beaten by any trump.
 Suit need not be followed - any card may be played.

 A player with two or three cards of the same suit may play them simultaneously and each card must be beaten for a subsequent player to win the cards.
 There is no requirement to win the trick even if you are able.

 The following card combinations, if declared, allow a player to 'steal' the lead: